 Know Your Financing Options

-Spend some time reviewing your financing options.
-Aside from a traditional bank loan, you there could be state-specific first-time home buyer grants and programs available.
-For example, the Tennessee Housing Development Agency offers loans for moderate to middle income first-time homebuyers.
+Next, you’ll want to spend some time reviewing your financing options.
+Aside from a traditional bank loan, there could be state-specific first-time home buyer grants and programs available.
+For example, the Tennessee Housing Development Agency offers loans for moderate to middle income first-time home buyers.

 Review Your Tornado Insurance Coverage